 Unfortunately, experience also has shown us that most sellers pick their agents for the wrong reasons, and they pay a huge price for that mistake.

-Yesterday, we listed 5 of the most common mistakes sellers make in choosing an agent.
+A while back, we listed 5 of the most common mistakes sellers make in choosing an agent.
 Today we’ll identify the top 5, starting with one we’ve seen a lot of in the last two years, picking their agent based on:

 5. Past performance as a buyers’ agent, in an easier market, or in another area.
 These might be good reasons to consider an agent, but they don’t prove anything about selling your property in today’s market.
 We could give dozens of examples from our experiences, but we’ll settle for just one, from baseball: